 Mountain Parkway Expansion Magoffin County West Segment

-As part of the Kentucky Transportation Cabinet’s Mountain Parkway Expansion, a 45-mile transportation improvement project in Eastern Kentucky, STV provided comprehensive surveying, civil, structural and geotechnical engineering design services for a 4.6-mile mainline section of KY 9009 in western Magoffin County, extending from just west of the Cutino-Hagar Road overpass to just west of the Gifford Road overpass.
-The project widens the Parkway from two to four lanes with a 40-foot depressed median, improving safety, mobility and access with a more modern connection to the region.
+As part of the Kentucky Transportation Cabinet’s (KYTC) Mountain Parkway Expansion, a 45‑mile initiative to improve mobility in Eastern Kentucky, STV delivered comprehensive surveying, civil, structural and geotechnical engineering design services for a 4.6‑mile mainline section of KY 9009 in western Magoffin County.
+The project widens the Parkway from two to four lanes with a 40‑foot depressed median, providing safer travel, improved access and a modernized corridor that supports long‑term regional growth.

 Modernizing a vital corridor in Eastern Kentucky for safer, more efficient travel.